prashubansal/Backend-Project/Readme.md

 - Middleware: when a user try to access any resource from our server, we check if that user is eligible or not before letting him access that resource.
 So, this inbetween checking is called middleware.

+6. create a routeHandler function (asyncHandler)
+7. create custom error, and response for any request and response

 ## Video10: User and video model with hooks and JWT

 - Objective